Davz33/pdf-ai-mapper/README.md

 # PDF and Image AI Mapper

-A Python backend for processing, categorizing, and searching through PDF documents and images using OCR.
+A tool for processing, categorizing, and searching through PDF documents and images using OCR.

 ## Features